svlentink/myhugoblogs/blog.lent.ink/content/post/autoclicker.md

 ## Aim

-This post show you how to automate the pressing of a button on a website.
+This post shows how to automate the pressing of a button on a website.
 Why?
 Tinder just announced they're going live with a web version.
-By showing students a case where they can 'cheat', may get them excited for more coding.
+By showing students a case where they can 'cheat', could get them excited for more coding.

 ## How to: getting the outer element